Blosc/python-blosc2/README.rst

 As you can see, the ``NDArray`` instances are very similar to NumPy arrays, but behind the scenes, they store compressed data that can be processed efficiently using the new computing engine included in Python-Blosc2.
-Although not exercised above, broadcasting and reductions also work, as well as filtering, indexing and sorting operations for structured arrays (tables).
+[Although not exercised above, broadcasting and reductions also work, as well as filtering, indexing and sorting operations for structured arrays (tables).]

 To pique your interest, here is the performance (measured on a modern desktop machine) that you can achieve when the operands in the expression above fit comfortably in memory (20_000 x 20_000):

 .. image:: https://github.com/Blosc/python-blosc2/blob/main/images/lazyarray-expr.png?raw=true
-  :width: 100%
+  :width: 75%
   :alt: Performance when operands fit in-memory

 In this case, the performance is somewhat below that of top-tier libraries like Numexpr,